Bosnian mujahideen: Links to al-Qaeda

-US intelligence and phone calls intercepted by the Bosnian government show communication between al-Qaeda commanders and Bosnian mujahideen.
-Several of the mujahideen were connected to al-Qaeda.
-Osama bin Laden sent resources to the Bosnian mujahideen.
-Two of the five 9/11 hijackers, childhood friends Khalid al-Mihdhar and Nawaf al-Hazmi, had been Bosnian mujahideen.
+U.S. intelligence and phone calls intercepted by the Bosnian government show communication between groups in the Bosnian mujahideen and the militant organization al-Qaeda, which was led by Osama bin Laden.
+Bin Laden sent those groups resources.
+Two 9/11 hijackers, childhood friends Khalid al-Mihdhar and Nawaf al-Hazmi, had been Bosnian mujahideen.
 Nasser bin Ali al-Ansi, a senior leader of the Al-Qaeda in the Arabian Peninsula, had fought in Bosnia in 1995.
 Bosnian Salafi leader and mujahideen veteran Bilal Bosnić was in 2015 sentenced to seven years in prison for public incitement to terrorist activities, recruitment of terrorists to fight with ISIS in Syria.

 In a 2005 interview with U.S. journalist Jim Lehrer, Richard Holbrooke said:

-There were over 1,000 people in the country who belonged to what we then called Mujahideen freedom fighters.
-We now know that that was al-Qaida.
+There were over 1,000 people in the country who belonged to what we then called mujahideen freedom fighters.
+We now know that that was al-Qaeda.
 I'd never heard the word before, but we knew who they were.
 And if you look at the 9/11 hijackers, several of those hijackers were trained or fought in Bosnia.
 We cleaned them out, and they had to move much further east into Afghanistan.
 So if it hadn't been for Dayton, we would have been fighting the terrorists deep in the ravines and caves of Central Bosnia in the heart of Europe.

 Evan Kohlmann wrote: "Some of the most important factors behind the contemporary radicalization of European Muslim youth can be found in Bosnia-Herzegovina, where the cream of the Arab mujahideen from Afghanistan tested their battle skills in the post-Soviet era and mobilized a new generation of pan-Islamic revolutionaries".
 He also noted that Serbian and Croatian sources about the subject are "pure propaganda" based on their historical hatred for Bosniaks "as Muslim aliens in the heart of Christian lands".

-According to the Radio Free Europe research "Al-Qaeda In Bosnia-Herzegovina: Myth Or Present Danger", Bosnia is no more related to the potential terrorism than any other European country.
+According to the Radio Free Europe, Bosnia is no more related to the potential terrorism than any other European country.
 In 2007, Juan Carlos Antúnez in an analysis of the phenomenon of Wahhabism in Bosnia concluded that despite Bosnian Serb and Serbian media inflated and often fictitious reports on risk of terrorism and existence of terrorist cells, the risk of a terrorist attack in Bosnia and Herzegovina 'is not higher than in other parts of the world'.